miwidot/ccms/README.md

 ## Prerequisites

-- A Unix-like system (macOS, Linux, WSL)
+- A Unix-like system (macOS, Linux, BSD, WSL)
 - SSH access to a remote server
-- rsync installed (usually pre-installed on most systems)
+- rsync installed (the installer will check and provide installation instructions)

 ## Installation